pink-gorilla/oauth2/README.md

   - oidc tokens (using oauth2 flow)

-# configuration
+# demo

-- [creds-empty.edn](https://github.com/pink-gorilla/oauth2/blob/main/creds-empty.edn) has empty values you can set and a description how to get the credentials
+- [creds-empty.edn](https://github.com/pink-gorilla/token/blob/main/creds-empty.edn) has empty values you can set and a description how to get the credentials
 - before starting the demo you need to set the correct credentials.
 - edit demo/deps.edn in :run alias set the :config to a file that contains your credentials.

-# demo

 ```
 cd demo
-clj -X:webly:npm-install
-clj -X:webly:compile
+clj -X:npm-install
-clj -X:webly:run
+clj -X:demo
 ```

 Open a webbrowser on port 8080

 ```

-## gorilla dependencies

-- permission (define users and their permissions)
-- modular (edn persistence)

 # how to use tokens (for example in rest api):